Radarr/Radarr/CONTRIBUTING.md

 {.is-info}

 1. First `Build` the solution in Visual Studio, this will ensure all projects are correctly built and dependencies restored
-1. Next `Debug/Run` the project in Visual Studio to start Logarr
+1. Next `Debug/Run` the project in Visual Studio to start Aletheia
 1. Open <http://localhost:7878>

 #### Command line